-If you have a large video file, you may need to compress the size for faster uploading time and for better viewing experience on Mediasite.
+If you have a large video file, you may need to compress the size for faster uploading time and for a better viewing experience on Mediasite.
 Adobe Media Encoder can process your video to the proper format to ensure the video plays on different devices.
-The software is available to ACC faculty and staff via the Adobe Creative Cloud suite.
+The software is available to ACC faculty and staff via the Adobe Creative Cloud Suite.

 This article outlines how to access Adobe Media Encoder at ACC and how to encode or re-format your video for Mediasite.

 You will first need to get Adobe Media Encoder to your computer using the information found at this ACC Adobe Creative Cloud website.

 You will also need to download and save this preset file to your computer.
 Find the ACCMediasite-2021 preset file here.

 After you have installed Adobe Media Encoder to your computer, launch the application.
 Be sure to familiarize yourself to the four main panels of the User Interface in the default workspace.
 The user interface is divided into four panels.

 - Media Browser: to browse media of various formats on your system.

 - Queue: to find the list of the encoding jobs.

 - Preset Browser: to find any format to output the file or to create or import custom presets.